hcicreativetech/raphaelr/assignments/finalproject/outline.md

 	* Contemporary
 		* All software under recent or current development
 	* Availability
-		* Demo versions and open source/free software
+		* Demo versions or open source/free software
+		* Available for download
-	* Compatabillity
+	* Compatibillity
 		* Ability to run on modern systems
-	* The above were taken as more important considerations than specific features of the software
+	* The above considerations were taken as more important than specific features of the software

 ### Evaluation
 * Methodology